No Redemption, No Returns

 In one day, near my house on my run, along about 100 yards of roadside in the weeds and grass, I picked up so many that I couldn’t hold them.
 I had to go home to get a bag.
 On another day, another bag full.
 Some were intact but many are not.

 Eventually the town comes along to mow the sides of the road and they get chopped up.
 Which means little, tiny pieces of plastic are headed into the storm drain system or directly into waterways.
-We live across the street from marshes on the Long Island Sound where we regularly see Ospreys, Red Wing Blackbirds, Harrier hawks, owls, and a myriad of other birds.
+We live across the street from marshes on the Long Island Sound where we regularly see Ospreys, Red Wing Blackbirds, Harrier hawks, owls, and a myriad of other birds and wildlife.
 None of them should incorporate the bottles or pieces of plastic into their lifestyle.

 I became disgusted and angry, momentarily forgetting about all of the good souls who are actually concerned about our fragile earth.

 Coincidentally, I saw a post on “Nextdoor” by a person who wondered why she had found a pile of nips in a parking lot.
 I commented.
 So did a lot of others.
 One person proposed that an equal amount of fast food and non-alcoholic beverage containers are littered.
 From what I see, he is wrong.
 I see a few of those – maybe kids who need mixers – but the overwhelming majority of litter pieces are straight shot nips bottles.
-I guess beer is not popular on the road because it takes too long to chug.
+I guess beer is not as popular on the road because it takes too long to chug.
 Same for wine.

 The nips are sold as “sleeves” – like a sleeve of ammunition.

 A friend told me about a fashion show that raises money for charity – “anything but fabric” is the idea.
 So, I had the idea to make a ballgown of the copper knitting that I often include in my pieces and adorn it with nips.
-I plan to take it to legislative meeting places and community events to raise awareness of the problem.
+I decided to take it to legislative meeting places and community events to raise awareness of the problem.